 Liturgical dramas evolved through the 11th and 12th centuries, becoming more and more elaborate.
 The apotheosis of this art form was a woman named Hildegard of Bingen whose liturgical dramas are rival-less masterpieces of the form.

-She is the topic of a later lecture.
+She is the topic of another post.

 Abraham, G. The Concise Oxford History of Music.
 London: Oxford University Press, 1979.